workers-safety-ca/workers-safety-website/content/menu/links.md

 [**Workers Action Centre (WAC)**](http://www.workersactioncentre.org/) – is a worker-based organization committed to improving the lives and working conditions of people in low wage and unstable employment.

-* [15 and Fairness Movement](http://15andfairness.org/) – join the fight for decent work!
+* [Justice for Workers Movement](https://www.justice4workers.org/)) – join the fight for decent work!
 As Ontario workers are struggling to get by, more and more decent jobs are being replaced by low-wage and precarious work.

 [**Occupational Health Clinics for Ontario Workers (OHCOW)**](http://www.ohcow.on.ca/) – seeks to protect workers and their communities from occupational disease, injuries and illnesses, and to promote the social, mental and physical well-being of workers and their families.